InCLow-LM/InCLow-LM.github.io/content/authors/Arianna Bisazza/_index.md

 For more details, check her [homepage](https://www.cs.rug.nl/~bisazza/).

+**[READ THIS BEFORE YOU EMAIL ME]**
+I receive many (many!) emails from bright and ambitious students across the world.
+Unfortunately, I cannot reply all of them.
+For undergrad students looking for research internship opportunities: Please save the effort!
+I don't take any interns from external universities due to an already high supervision load.
+As for PhD positions, I don't have any openings at the moment.
+Whenever I do, I will place an ad on the homepage.

 <!-- She is passionate about the statistical modeling of human languages, particularly in a multilingual context.
 Her long-term goal is to design robust language processing algorithms that can adapt to the large variety of linguistic phenomena observed around the world. -->
 <!-- Among others, she work towards improving the quality of Machine Translation for challenging language pairs, and making state-of-the art NLP models more interpretable. -->
 <!-- As a cross-disciplinary research enthusiast, she is interested in enhancing research on human language processing or language evolution with computational modeling tools. -->